MarcoTomasRodriguez/MarcoTomasRodriguez/README.md

 #### Summary

-Software Engineer with 3+ of experience in backend and systems engineering.
+Software Engineer with 4 years of professional experience, passionate about solving challenging projects, bringing ideas to life, and delivering efficient and minimalistic solutions across diverse domains.

 #### Experience